 James R. Becker is the owner of JKB Farms, Inc., a family farming corporation and is actively engaged in farming in Madison County.
-He was elected as director in August, 2013.
 Mr. Becker's experience in owning and managing his farm and his extensive knowledge of the farming industry in our market area provides the Board additional expertise with regard to risk assessment of agricultural real estate and non-real estate lending.